chiminyan/myMarkdown/README.md

 # myMarkdown
-This is markdown memo application
+This is markdown memo application.